RMHogervorst/cleancode/_posts/blog/2016-02-22-from-spss-to-r-part2.md

 ### Notes
-[^note1]: "Because this was the first dataset I found, but this dataset is actually useful for me in my work as well"
+[^note1]: (Because this was the first dataset I found, but this dataset is actually useful for me in my work as well)

 ### Further Reading
 The following introduction is better than I could have made: